 You’ll find the Urgent Treatment Centre (UTC) at Colchester Hospital at the front of the Emergency Department (A&E)

 UTCs are for urgent help, not emergencies.
 If you are seriously ill or in need of emergency care, you will still be treated at Colchester Hospital’s Emergency Department (A&E).
-If you are not sure what care you need, you can contact NHS 111 by phone or use the symptom checker here.
+If you are not sure what care you need, you can contact NHS 111 by phone or use the NHS 111 symptom checker.

 What to expect at the UTC